fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * Notifications Available
 * Setup
     * Enabled by default (For 7 Days)
+    * Trail - A configuration allowing for logs to be sent to an S3 bucket
+        * Single region or multi-region trails can be configured
+        * trails can make multi-account logging possible
+        * Configuration Options
+            * Management events - Enabling will log control plane events, such as
+                * User login events
+                * Configuring Security
+                * Setting up logging
+            * Data Events which include
+                * Object Level events in S3
+                * Function level events in Lambda
+            * Encryption flexibility
+                * Encrypted in S3 server side by default, can be changed to KMS
+            * The logs can be sent to an S3 bucket of choice and even prefixed (folders)
 * Security
     * Protect you CloudTrail logs, they contain everything that you are doing in your AWS account and may contain PII
     * Allow your security people admin access to Cloudtrail, auditors read only access to CloudTrail using IAM